ajlanghorn/aws-ako20-cicd-security/content/Prerequisites/_index.md

 2. Click the AWS Console button in the console to find a link to the AWS Console, as well as IAM credentials.
 3. Open the AWS Console.

-For today's session, note that we are working in **EU (Ireland) (eu-west-1)**.
+For today's session, note that we are working in **EU (Ireland)**.
 Access to other regions is not needed.

+### Repositories

+Before we begin, you'll need to fork [this repository](https://github.com/ajlanghorn/dvja) to your own GitHub.com account.
+You can do this by visiting the repository in a browser, and clicking Fork along the top.
+Take a note of the resulting repository URL, as you'll need this later on.

+For example, given a GitHub.com username of `jeff`, then your forked repository's URL would be `https://github.com/jeff/dvja`.

+At this point, you should also clone the forked repository locally, too - you'll be making changes in today's session and pushing them back to the repository.

-### Architecture
+### Jenkins

-#### Infrastructure

-The AWS account you're using today has some infrastructure pre-provisioned inside, as detailed in the diagram below.
-It's important to understand what we're working with if we're going to extend it further.

-- A VPC containing a public subnet in a single AZ
-- An `m5.large` EC2 instance, running [Jenkins](https://jenkins.io), with an attached Elastic IP address

-#### Build

-Our 'build architecture' is the software deployed, and the pipelines configured within this software, to deploy our vulnerable software.
-The build architecture is what we'll be updating and using for the majority of this workshop, as we look to stop the deployment of our known-vulnerable software as soon as possible!

-To make use of Jenkins, which acts as the main entry point in to our pipelines, we need to get hold of the Elastic IP address associated with the server.
-To do this:

 1. Open the AWS Console
 1. Open the EC2 Console, at https://console.aws.amazon.com/ec2